top of page

 HOURS

 St. James’ House is open for public tours Monday through Saturday, between 1:00 and 4:00 pm, during Historic Garden Week in Virginia and the first week in October.
-With advance notice, it may be available for group tours.
+With advance notice, it may be possible to book a group tour for ten or more people.
 Please call 540-373-5630 for more information.

 PROPERTY HISTORY